-- Government and legislation affecting diversity and equality issues, it is appropriate to merge these requirements into the sustainability process. - 3.10 The stages required for EQIA have been absorbed into the SA process.
-For example, this SA scoping stage (or screening stage) considers which groups/organisations are likely to be affected by SPD 10.
+- 3.10 The stages required for EQIA have been absorbed into the SA process.
+For example, this SA scoping stage (or screening stage) considers which groups/organisations are likely to be affected by SPD 8.
 These include: - Businesses, landowners and end users of new developments - Developers, architects and those who submit planning applications to Bury MBC which involve an element of parking provision within their development - A potentially wide range of groups covering a variety of races, religions, ages, sexuality, disabilities, responsibilities and people of either gender.
-The initial impact assessment conducted at Stage B will identify potential impacts (if any) that the implementation of SPD 10 may have. - 3.11 Following the initial impact assessment through the appraisal framework (see Appendix A, Objective 6) it was established that SPD 10 would have a positive impact on people with disabilities in terms of equality and diversity between particular social groups.
+The initial impact assessment conducted at Stage B will identify potential impacts (if any) that the implementation of SPD 8 may have. - 3.11 Following the initial impact assessment through the appraisal framework (see Appendix A, Objective 6) it was established that SPD 8 would have a positive impact on people with disabilities in terms of equality and diversity between particular social groups.
 Considering no negative impacts were identified, there is no need for a Stage 2 or 3 Equality Impact Assessment.